spinnaker/spinnaker.github.io/community/contributing/index.md

 The Spinnaker community is currently working to develop and document a standard environment and toolkit for Spinnaker development.
 While we get organized, the [Development Environments](/community/gardening/dev-environment/) guide is the most current resource and focuses on development instances of Spinnaker that leverage Kubernetes.
 If you prefer to set up [Spinnaker services](https://spinnaker.io/reference/architecture/) locally without using Kubernetes, follow this [guide to setting up a dev environment](/guides/developer/getting-set-up/) to get up and running.

 Please join the [#dev-toolkit](https://spinnakerteam.slack.com/archives/C011LUJ0UQJ) channel in [Slack](http://join.spinnaker.io) to share your feedback or help develop the toolkit.

-## License agreements

-We should certainly have a place where we tell you about Contributor License Agreements and how you need to identify the right one and sign it before you are able to contribute code to Spinnaker.
-We'll probably end up doing something like this, but at the moment we're exploring options that might make it easier for most of you to contribute.
-Please stay tuned...

-In the meantime, you can currently contribute according to the Apache license at your own risk.